 ————-“Play is the highest form of research.”

-Clearly there’s a lot more to PLAY than fun–but the fun aspect shouldn’t be minimized either!
+Clearly there’s a lot more to PLAY than ‘just’ fun!
+But the fun aspect shouldn’t be minimized either!

-The early childhood years are a time of rapid growth and development; where children are interacting with each other and their environment to understand the world around them.
+The early childhood years are a time of rapid growth and development; children interacting with each other and their environment to understand the world around them.
 Each age and developmental stage is important, with critical milestones to be reached.
-Unfortunately, the important work of the early childhood years is often overlooked.
-The tendency to ‘push-down’ academics is, sadly, reaching all the way down to the preschool set.
+Unfortunately, the important work of these early childhood years is often overlooked.
+I’ve seen the tendency to ‘push-down’ academics and, sadly, it’s reaching all the way down to the preschool set.

 IT STARTS AT HOME

-It is in a child’s home that their education really begins.
+An additional belief: A child’s home is where their education really begins.
 Parents’ are their children’s first and most teachers!
 Historically, that job has fallen to mothers.
-The good news is more fathers now are wanting to be a significant part of their children’s lives!
+The good news is more fathers are wanting to be a significant part of their children’s lives!
 And this really IS good news because study after study confirms the positive effect fathers have on their children’s lives.
 I’m talking about their overall health and development now and later; when they’re teens and adults.

 PLAY IS THE WAY